 - how training has improved the productivity of your employees

-- a brief example or story about an employee who has benefited the most from training.
+- briefly tell a story of an employee who has benefited the most from training.

 CRITERION 3: Business outcomes (Limit: 800 words)